 Of course, we always love seeing people enjoy and promote our fan translation.
 Please mention us and link to this website in the description when you do.
 If you give us a heads up before you stream, some of us may join your stream.

-Does the game work in an Emulator like Citra?
+Does the game work in a 3DS Emulator like Citra?

 What about Android Emulators?

 If they allow using PlayStore to legally purchase the game, we do support them.
 We got it to works with Bluestacks on Windows.

 Can I help?

 We’re not actively recruiting at this time.
 We probably will do that after our first release.
 If you do have previous experience working on a project like this or have a member vouching for you, we might still consider you – it doesn’t hurt to apply.
 You should be aware, however, that we will NOT take any testers.
 We’re also good on graphic editors.

 You will need a Discord account and your abilities will be tested.